watermelontools/watermelon-context-action/README.md

 The first feature for our alpha version is bringing the most relevant pieces of information from GitHub, Jira, and Slack for a new PR.

-Soon, we will generate a GPT-powered summary of this indexed context.
+We also generate a GPT-powered summary of this indexed context.

 ## Contributing - Paused for deprecation